tdoan35/weekend-health-take-home/README.md

 2. Install Typescript compiler using NPM packages (or your favorite package manager)<br/>
    `npm install`
-3. (Optional) Compile the .ts file into Javascript to be run on Node `npx tsc ./challenge.ts`
+3. (Optional) Compile the .ts file into Javascript to be run on Node `npx tsc`
 4. Run the Node on the .js file to see the output in terminal!
    `node challenge.js`

-## Solution Walkthrough
+## Solution 1 Walkthrough

-I tried to be verbose in the `challenge.ts` file as asked in the challenge document, but here I can walk through the function at a high level.
+I tried to be verbose in the `solution1.ts` file as asked in the challenge document, but here I can walk through the function at a high level.
 The ask was to implement a function named `findWords` that accepts two arguments: 1) an input string and 2) a dictionary and return an array of words from the dictionary that can be formed by rearranging some or all of the letters in the input string.

 My approach to the problem at a high level was to:
 1. Create a helper function to create a character frequency object for a given word